graphhopper/directions-api/route-optimization.md

 }
 ```

-If you want it to have multiple capacity dimensions, e.g. weight and volume, and to be slower then specify it like this:
+If you want your car to have multiple capacity dimensions, e.g. weight and volume, and to be slower then specify it like this:

 ```json
 {